GUIDE FOR AUTHORS

 –– number of formulas, tables, figures and literature should be as follows: Formulas: 2; fig.: 3; tabl.: 1; bibl.: 12);

-–– JEL Classification (for papers in Economics).
+–– JEL Classification.
 The available codes may be accessed at JEL.

 2.2) The text of the article should contain interrelated parts, which start with specified title in bold Introduction.
 Statement of problem in general view and its connection with the actual researches and publications and also with important scientific and practical problems, with the obligatory references in the text to the used literature.
 The author should separate from the general problem the part, which is explored by him, and show its actuality;